 By Dr. James M. Dahle, WCI Founder

-I've noticed a hesitancy among people aiming to reach financial independence and retire early (FIRE) at a young age (like 30s-50s) to use retirement accounts.
+I've noticed a hesitancy to use retirement accounts among people aiming to reach financial independence and to retire early (FIRE) at a young age (like 30s-50s).
 There seems to be this idea floating around that you need a big old taxable account to live off of up until the time you hit 59 1/2.
-So some people aiming at FIRE actually purposely try to build a big taxable account at the expense of maxing out available retirement accounts.
+Some people aiming at FIRE actually purposely try to build a big taxable account at the expense of maxing out available retirement accounts.
 I think that is probably an error for most of them.
-Today I will explain why.
+Today, I'll explain why.

 But first, let's look at why it probably doesn't matter anyway.
-If you want to retire really early, you generally have to save a large percentage of your income.
-Like 50%+ of your net income.
-And if you're doing that, chances are that you can both max out your retirement accounts and have to save a significant amount of money in a taxable account anyway.
+If you want to retire really early, you generally have to save a large percentage of your income—like 50%+ of your net income.
+If you're doing that, chances are that you can both max out your retirement accounts and save a significant amount of money in a taxable account anyway.

-But if for some reason you won't build a taxable account large enough to last from retirement until you hit age 59 1/2, don't forego maxing out retirement accounts in order to do so.
-Here are 6 reasons why.
+But if for some reason you won't build a taxable account large enough to last from retirement until you hit age 59 1/2, don't forego maxing out retirement accounts.
+Here are six reasons why.

 6 Reasons Early Retirees Should Max Out Retirement Accounts